 Germany: "Divi-Gate": suspected fraud in hospitals still unsolved

 The Federal Audit Office even presented a report in June in which it supported the suspicion of fraud...
 Helios Kliniken in particular stands out: During the pandemic, almost 170 million euros flowed into the group’s 20 hospitals in central Germany, 31 million euros into the Helios hospital in Erfurt alone.

 Germany: Gross grievances in the hospital?
 Nurses sound the alarm and "are at their limit"

 Abendzeitung München | November 8, 2021

-Sales are increasing, but at the Helios clinic in Pasing, employees report gross abuses.
-Everywhere, the clinic was focused on savings, sometimes even risking the lives of patients.
+Sales are increasing, but at the Helios hospital in Pasing, employees report gross abuses.
+Everywhere, the hospital was focused on savings, sometimes even risking the lives of patients.